Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 8. New sourcing origins and vertical integration are happening more frequently

-Fluctuations in the supplies of raw materials, likely to increase due to climate change, are creating difficulties for European processors.
-Price inflation is pressing suppliers to look for alternative destinations and to be less dependent on single sourcing origins.
-To ensure more stable supplies, European processors are looking for new sourcing origins and investing directly in agricultural production in developing countries.
+Fluctuations in raw material supplies are likely to increase due to climate change and global financial and political instability.
+To ensure more stable supplies, European processors are looking for new sourcing origins and invest directly in agricultural production in developing countries.
 Recent developments in new sourcing origins in the processed fruit, vegetables and nuts sectors are the following:

 - Frozen fruit – Instability in berry prices concerns the industry, as berries are widely used as ingredients in jams, dairy products, smoothies and in the frozen and confectionery industries.
-European processors rely mostly on production from Poland and Serbia, but European buyers are increasingly buying from new entrants such as Bosnia, Ukraine and Egypt.
+European processors rely mostly on the production from Poland and Serbia, but European buyers are increasingly buying from new sourcing countries such as Bosnia, Ukraine and Egypt.

 - Tomatoes and walnuts – Ukraine has become a growing sourcing origin of several products, including walnuts, tomato products, dried fruit and berries.
-Tomato production in Ukraine has grown 16% annually since 2012, reaching 850 thousand tonnes.
 Some experts expect Ukraine will increase its tomato processing capacity further to 1 million tonnes in the next few years.
-Ukrainian tomato exports have found inroads into Poland, Germany, Belarus and the Czech Republic.
+Ukrainian tomato exports has found inroads into Poland, Germany, Belarus and the Czech Republic.

 - Dried tropical fruit – Until several years ago, sourcing of natural dried tropical fruit in Europe was mostly connected to South Africa.
 However, over the last 5 years, West Africa has become the leading supplier.
 The new trend is spreading from West to East Africa.
-For example, HPW, a Swiss dried mango, pineapple and coconut producer, opened its first processing facility in Ghana, later on another facility in Ivory Coast and in 2022 also started with operations in Kenya.
+For example, HPW, a Swiss dried mango, pineapple and coconut producer, opened a new processing facility in Kenya in 2022.

 - Olive oil – Due to high prices and bad weather conditions, European processors cannot obtain sufficient quantities of olives for processing and bottling in the major European producing countries – Spain, Italy and Greece.
-In 2022 and 2023, countries therefore started importing significant amounts from South America (Chile and Peru) and also from new North African and Middle East sources.
+In 2023, European countries therefore started importing significant amounts from South America, North Africa and the Middle East.

 - Dried apricots and grapes – To decrease dependency on Türkiye, some European producers have started to increase the import of dried grapes and apricots from Central Asian countries such as Uzbekistan and Afghanistan.